Making Smart Luggage Choices

 Injection molded cases are made by injecting molten plastic into a mold to make a hard, seamless shell.
-Vacuum-formed cases use vacuum pressure to suck a heated sheet of plastic (usually ABS, or Acrylonitrile Butadiene Styrene) down into a die, retaining this shape once the plastic cools.
+Vacuum-formed cases use vacuum pressure to suck a heated sheet of plastic (usually ABS) down into a die, retaining this shape once the plastic cools.

 Vinyl is a moderately-priced plastic usually used for covering and trim.
 It’s available in a tremendous range of colors and textures, with strong stain-resistance.
 Vinyl is often used to resemble leather — check the labeling to be sure.

 Zippers are manufactured in three basic constructions:

 Polyester coils – Made by weaving or sewing a nylon coil to the zipper’s base tape.
 The coils make up the zipper’s “teeth,” and can take a great deal of pressure.
 They’re often described as self-healing or self-repairing, because if they do pop open, running over the open area with the slider will reseat the teeth, restoring functionality.

 Continuous molded zippers – Have individual plastic teeth woven or sewn onto tapes and are extremely durable.